 Myth: “They’re only homeless because they’re bad kids or have chosen to be homeless.”

 FALSE!
+We’ll say it again.
 No young person chooses to be homeless.
-The reasons for leaving home are often complicated, and, sometimes their behaviour is a factor, but it is never that simple.
+The reasons for leaving home are often complicated, and, sometimes their behaviour is a factor, but it is never simple.
 The worst outcome for a young person making ‘bad’ choices is to be homeless and without support.
 All children and young people deserve love and care, and while some may have complex needs, being homeless can only make their situation worse.
 By supporting all young people at this crucial stage of their lives we can break the negative cycle they’re in.
 89% of young people living with us ‘move on’ successfully to independent living.

 Myth: “People are homeless due to drink and drug problems”

 FALSE!
 This is a real ‘chicken and egg’ myth.
-Although, some young people facing homelessness have substance misuse issues, many develop them as a consequence of facing homelessness, or because they’ve used drink and drugs as a way of dealing with childhood trauma.
+Although, some young people facing homelessness have substance misuse issues, many develop them as a consequence of facing homelessness, or, because they’ve used drink and drugs as a way of dealing with childhood trauma.
 There is a much stronger link between poor mental health and homelessness.
 In the UK, 20% of those facing homelessness are aged 16 to 24, and of those, 68% have mental health issues.
 Giving young people a stable and supportive home, enables them to get the emotional and mental health support they need.
 Improving their wellbeing is the best defence against both long term substance misuse and homelessness.

 Why should I care?

 Many factors, ranging from relationship breakdown to abuse, can contribute to a young person facing homelessness.
 Without a stable home, many will be unable to continue with education or employment.
 On top of this, when a young person is in crisis, they are far more vulnerable to exploitation, further abuse, or substance issues.
 This can become a vicious cycle leading to mental health problems, poverty, and extended homelessness.
-We work to break that cycle and provide holistic support to ensure that they can build a brighter, independent future for themselves.